-This carrot themed activity is easy to set up and teaches kids fine motor skills, hand-eye-coordination, counting, and more while they play.
+This carrot activity is easy to set up to teach kids fine motor skills, hand-eye-coordination, and counting while they play with pom poms.

-Kids will have so much fun with plastic carrots and puff balls!
+Kids will have so much fun with plastic carrots and pom poms!
 This engaging activity can be adapted for young children of all ages including ideas for your baby, toddler, and preschooler.

 It’s a perfect activity to add to your Spring, Easter, or Gardening activities.

 Please remember to always watch your young children to keep them safe, and keep activity supplies out of their mouth.

 SUGGESTED BOOKS & ACTIVITIES TO ADD TO THE FUN:

 Click photos: Affiliate links to more information on these items we love!
 (Purchases through affiliate links earn us a small commission with no extra cost to you.
 See our Disclosure Policy here.)

 That’s My CarrotToo Many CarrotsBunny BuiltMy Little Garden | Growing Vegetables Wooden Playset Activity for Children | Includes Carrots, Beets, Potatoes, Mushrooms, Trowel, Seeds, Fertilizer, Caterpillar (13 pcs.) | Early Learning ToyLearning Resources Farmer’s Market Color Sorting Set, Homeschool, Play Food, Fruits and Vegetables Toy, Easter Toys, 30 Piece Set, Easter Gifts for Kids, Ages 3+Clear Orange Carrot Shaped Easter Eggs 3 Fillable Treat Containers

 If you like our Carrot Puff Ball activity I would love for you to PIN IT!
 It helps others discover it too, which helps us bring you more AWESOME CONTENT like this!